 \section{Mathematical Analysis}

 We study the reservoir of an EuSN as a discrete-time dynamical system evolving according to the function $F$ defined in eq.~\ref{eq.F}, where we remind that $\Wh$ is antisymmetric, and both $\varepsilon$ and $\gamma$ are small positive reals.
+We use here the same mathematical approximations used in Section~\ref{sec.model} to define the model.
 The local behavior of the reservoir system around a specific state $\h_0$ can be analyzed by linearization, i.e., by approximating its dynamics as follows:

 Here $\J_{F}(\h_0,\x(t))$ is used to denote the Jacobian of the function $F$ in eq.~\ref{eq.F} at time-step $t$ and evaluated at $\h_0$, i.e.: